EdJoPaTo/website-stalker-example/com/hetzner/cloud.md

 ### TRAFFIC ###

-You’ll get at least 20 TB of inclusive traffic for cloud servers at EU and US locations and 1 TB in Singapore.
+You’ll get at least 20 TB of inclusive traffic for cloud servers at EU locations and 1 TB in Singapore and US locations.
 For each additional TB, we charge € 1.19 in the EU and US, and € 8.81 in Singapore.

 ### APPS ###